DreadAxle/AO3-Filter/README.md

 - Styling is built with Tailwind (no CDN dependency).
 - If deploying under a subpath (e.g. GitHub Pages), set Vite's `base` in `vite.config.ts`.

+### Fonts

+This app is set up to use a self-hosted Inter font (no Google Fonts request).
+See `public/fonts/README.md`.

 ## Notes / Limitations

 - This project only accepts URLs from `archiveofourown.org`.